mojahid2021/RailNet/backend/docs/API.md

 **POST** `/train-schedules`

-Create a new train schedule for a specific date and time.
-Station times are automatically calculated based on route distances (1 minute per km with 5-minute stop at each station).
+Create a new train schedule for a specific date and time with manual station times.

 **Headers:**
 ```